jwpinnington/APL_psa/README.md

 ## 7. What technologies would you consider and how would you narrow down to final recommendations?
 What factors would you consider and who would you involve in this?

+Front End - progressive web app, service workers, IndexedDB - usage considerations, is a cold room a Faraday cage?
+Service workers for offline working.

+.livestream
+\
+.aircommerce
+\
+Portonomy.3

-Host environment - client device (OS, browsers\[webOS]\), and platform/server ability to run solution codes base Who - primarily APL staff, client tech' staff (IT managers, Ops staff)
+Who - primarily APL staff, client tech' staff (IT managers, Ops staff), and potentially tech' staff of client's main B2B partners.